nickbrandt/GitLab/doc/administration/incoming_email.md

       idle_timeout: 60
     ```

-    Configuration for Microsoft Exchange mail server w/ IMAP enabled, assumes
+    Configuration for Microsoft Exchange mail server w/ IMAP enabled, assumes the
-    mailbox incoming@exchange.example.com
+    catch-all mailbox incoming@exchange.example.com

     ```yaml
     incoming_email:
       enabled: true

+      # The email address including the `%{key}` placeholder that will be replaced to reference the item being replied to.
+      # The placeholder can be omitted but if present, it must appear in the "user" part of the address (before the `@`).
-      # The email address replies are sent to - Exchange does not support sub-addressing so %{key} is not used here
+      # Exchange does not support sub-addressing, so a catch-all mailbox must be used.
-      address: "incoming@exchange.example.com"
+      address: "incoming-%{key}@exchange.example.com"

       # Email account username
       # Typically this is the userPrincipalName (UPN)